DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 Similar to pin based signals, servo signals are controlled by the ID of the red pin only.

-Unlike servo based turnouts, there is no ID or description (they don't appear in throttles), and they use the "Bounce" profile with no other options available at the present time:
+Unlike servo based turnouts/points, there is no ID or description (they don't appear in throttles), and they use the "Bounce" profile with no other options available at the present time:

 .. code-block::